Responsibilities during EMS placements

-Deferring Studies Required to Attend Confirmed Placements
+Deferring Students Required to Attend Confirmed Placements

-Deferring your studies does not negate your responsibility to follow through on previously made arrangements.
+Deferring your studies does not negate your responsibility to follow through on previously made placement arrangements.
 Farmers/OPV's will have made special arrangements to have you on site by organising their staff, program and stock.
 It would be unprofessional behavour to cancel a Confirmed placement.

 Students who do not attend Confirmed placements will be in breach of the Code of Conduct for Students and will be reported to the Veterinary Professional Conduct Committee (VPCC).